- "Firths were definitely the best choice I could have made when dealing with my legal matter."

 - Complete a NSW Compulsory Third Party Insurance Claim Form.
 Because this step must be done correctly, we can help you fill out the form

 - You must lodge your form with the CTP insurer within three months of the accident.
 After that, you won't be allowed to make an out-of-time claim.
 We can help you lodge your claim

-- To claim lost earnings, you must lodge your claim within one month of the accident.
+- To claim lost earnings, you must lodge your claim within 28 days of the accident.
 After that, you won't be allowed to make an out-of-time claim for lost earnings

 What is CTP insurance?